MarcelCronje/MVC-.NET-Core-Application-WeatherApp/README.md

 # MVC-.NET-Core-Application-WeatherApp
-Weather App
+<h2>Weather App</h2>
-Overview
+<h3>Overview</h3>

-The Weather App is a .NET Core MVC application that allows users to search for and view the weather forecast for any city.
+<p>The Weather App is a .NET Core MVC application that allows users to search for and view the weather forecast for any city.
 The app fetches weather data from a weather API and displays current weather conditions, including temperature, humidity, pressure, wind speed, and a weather description.
-Users can switch between Celsius and Fahrenheit temperature units, and a loader animation provides feedback during data fetching.
+Users can switch between Celsius and Fahrenheit temperature units, and a loader animation provides feedback during data fetching.<p/>

-Features
+<h3>Features</h3>

 - Search by City: Users can search for weather information by entering the name of a city.
 - Current Weather Display: Displays current weather conditions such as temperature, humidity, pressure, wind speed, and a descriptive weather icon.